phoebe-project/phoebe2/README.md

 ### 2.4.4 - constraint flipping bugfix

 * fix bug where flipping Kepler's third law constraint multiple times would fail.
+* fix bug when flipping requivsumfrac and requivratio constraints.

 ### 2.4.3 - use_server with features bugfix